OpenGovLD/skos/README.md

 Example terms are "city council", "committee", "finance committee", "subcommittee", "mayor | mayoress", councillor", "chairman | chairwoman" (and/or "chairperson"), "alderman | alderwoman" (and/or "alderperson"), "parliamentary caucus", "political party", "motion", "bill", "amendment" etc.

-At the moment we are mostly active regardingEnglish and German terms.
+At the moment we are mostly active regarding English and German terms.
 But other languages also are most welcome.

 The quality of the terms and translations is more important than a large number of them.